 Through our work in the wild, enhanced and farmed salmon sectors, we have strived to provide relevant, timely and reliable research and diagnostic information to help make informed decisions on key issues facing salmon.
 Our goal is to help restore salmon abundance in BC waters.

-BC CAHS been in operation since 2005, and throughout its growth has focused on building research and diagnostic capacity, forming networks of collaborators and establishing itself as a world-class research and diagnostics facility in fisheries and aquaculture.
+The BC Centre for Aquatic Health Sciences Society (BC CAHS) been in operation since 2005, and throughout its growth has focused on building research and diagnostic capacity, forming networks of collaborators and establishing itself as a world-class diagnostic and research facility in fisheries and aquaculture.
 BC CAHS is recognized locally, nationally and internationally for our services and productivity and for our outreach within the local community.
 BC CAHS has worked with the wild, enhanced, Indigenous and salmon farming communities within BC to provide relevant, timely and reliable research and diagnostic information to help make informed decisions on key issues facing salmon.

 We strive to provide non-biased, third-party information for the public, regulators and stakeholders to make informed decisions.
 These groups can be assured that the information provided is relevant and reliable, and is based on scientific method and rigour.
 We endeavour to provide information that is clear and uncomplicated so that all stakeholders and beneficiaries of the resources have a transparent and unbiased understanding of the facts.